 Make your Own Bunter Teller

-Super EASY!
-Take a plate… LOAD it up with cookies, chocolates, chocolate Santas, nuts and even some dried fruits or Tangerines… and put it out for Christmas!
+It’s super easy!
+Take a Christmassy plate, load it up with cookies, chocolates, chocolate Santas, nuts, and even some dried fruits or Tangerines, and put it out for Christmas!
 You can even give everyone in the family their own!

 Where to buy German Bunter Teller